Main Market, Onitsha

-A wide variety is on offer in Onitsha's main market.
-Despite good security, many pick-pockets and swindlers are active.

 Onitsha Market Literature came from here.

 Brief History of Main Market Onitsha

-It was not very clear when Onitsha main market started but the economic activities therein dated back to around the sixteen century (1506).
+It is not very clear when Onitsha main market started but the economic activities therein dates back to around the sixteen century (1506).
 That was when the people of Onitsha settled near the bank of the River Niger.
 Initially, the Onitsha main market was called the Otu-nkwor Eze.
 This was because it opened for business activities on Nkwor market days, that is, every four days as the Igbo calendar mapped it.
 However, as people settled in Onitsha and the population grew, it became a daily market with trade by barter and cowries as a medium of exchange.
-The coming of the Portuguese made the market grow as they brought their beautiful clothing, guns, gunpowder and other valuables in exchange with palm produce, slaves, whom they took to their industries and farms in Europe and South America.
+The coming of the Portuguese made the market grow as they brought their beautiful clothing, guns, gunpowder and other valuables in exchange for palm produce, slaves, whom they took to their industries and farms in Europe and South America.

-Markets that Grew out of Main Market Onitsha
+Markets that grew out of Main Market Onitsha

 Main market Onitsha grew so big that many other big markets were created to accommodate other sales of wares and the traders.
 Some of these markets were: